On this page:

 Note: It is possible that some of these exercises may bring up difficult emotions or memories.
 You may want to complete them with the support of a trusted person and/or seek additional Support Resources if you feel distressed at any point.

-Below, we provide examples of how other autistic adults have shared their stories.
+Below are examples of how other autistic adults have shared their stories.
 You do not have to listen to all of them.
-As you watch any of the videos or read the transcripts, you may want to consider the following questions:
+As you watch any of the videos (2 - 7 mins each) or read the transcript(s), you may want to consider the following questions:

 What are some of the things you liked about their stories?